 Each applicant shall have satisfactorily completed not less than sixty (60) semester credit hours of study from a college or university accredited by the Southern Association of Colleges and Schools or other regional accrediting agencies as recognized by the United States Department of Education and the Council on Higher Education Accreditation.
 Courses that must be included in the 60 hours Pre-Chiropractic course work are listed on the application.

-Each applicant shall also be a graduate of a college or university accredited by the Council on Chiropractic Education or their successors (at the time of the applicant’s graduation), and which maintains a standard and reputability approved by the board and meets the requirements of KRS 214.610 and KRS 214.615.
+Each applicant shall also be a graduate of a college or university accredited by the Council on Chiropractic Education or their successors (at the time of the applicant’s graduation), and which maintains a standard and reputability approved by the board.
 A photocopy of your chiropractic college diploma must be attached to the application.
 A list of accredited chiropractic colleges can be found on the FCLB website.

 The $350.00 non-refundable state licensure application fee must accompany your application.